ozzbourne/kidpilot-gatsby/README.md

 Push changes to master at GitHub and the site will auto-update.
 Guide: http://rogerdudler.github.io/git-guide/

-<p color="red">Before pushing to GitHub, read second line in layout.js.
+Before pushing to GitHub, read second line in layout.js.
 Reference to bootstrap JS needs to be removes.
-Live site reads from CDN.</p>
+Live site reads from CDN.

 <h1 align="center">